 What Does Parrot Molting Look Like?

-Natural molting is a symmetrical process for all but a few large bird species, as stated in Avian Physiology.
-This means feathers will be shed and regrown in the same spot on either side of the body.
+According to Avian Physiology, natural molting is a symmetrical process for all but a few large bird species.
+The feathers will be shed and regrown in the same spot on either side of the body.
 For example, the underside of each wing will molt at the same time.

 The symmetrical nature of molting is a trait that evolved to safeguard parrots.
-Like the molting cycle itself, this ensures that the parrot is still capable of balanced flight.
-Missing even just a couple of flight feathers on one wing can throw off a parrot’s balance.
+Like the molting cycle itself, this ensures that parrots remain capable of balanced flight.
+Missing even a couple of flight feathers on one wing can alter the equilibrium of a parrot.

-Identifying a molt can be tricky, depending on what stage of the cycle the bird is experiencing.
-Body feathers have a great deal of overlap, and bare patches can be disguised by neighboring feathers.
+Identifying a molt can be difficult, depending on what stage of the cycle it’s experiencing.
+Body feathers are overlapped, and neighboring feathers can disguise bare patches.

-- Depending on the amount of feathers shed, the parrot may look scruffy or as if it is not grooming.
+- Depending on the amount of feathers shed, a parrot may look scruffy or as if it’s not grooming.

-- If it has patterns on its feathers, they may appear indistinct or incomplete.
+- If a parrot has patterns on its feathers, they may appear indistinct or incomplete.

-- Primary and tail feathers that are molting will be obvious.
-That’s purely because they are larger feathers, and thus leave a larger gap once shed.
+- Primary and tail feathers that are molting will be obvious because they leave a larger gap once they’ve been shed.

 A close inspection may allow you to discern new feathers from old ones.